bircher/drupal-google_analytics_counter/README.txt

 If you encounter a problem or need support, see http://drupal.org/project/issues/google_analytics_counter

 Author: Tomas Fulopp (Vacilando)
-If you use this module, find it useful, send me a message via http://vacilando.org/contact The author can also be contacted for paid customizations of this and other Drupal modules.
+The author can also be contacted at http://vacilando.org/contact for paid customizations of this and other Drupal modules.
 Development of this module is sponsored by Vacilando ( http://vacilando.org/ )